 What is a margin call?

-A margin call is initiated once margin utilization reaches 100%.
-In this situation, a client cannot trade new instruments but is still able to keep the existing positions as long as the margin utilization is no more than 100%.
+Margin call is initiated once Margin Utilization reaches 100%.
+In this situation the client will be prevented from opening new positions, but will be able to keep the existing positions as long as the margin utilization is below 100%.

 At EXANTE, when the utilization reaches 102%, an email is automatically sent to all client’s e-mail accounts with all the details on the necessary actions.
 Of course, the account manager is always CC'ed in such e-mails.

 Should the margin utilization exceed 100%, the client will be in breach of margin requirements and EXANTE will have rights to decrease or fully liquidate the client’s open positions at any moment.